Blog

 • Virtual secretaries

-When thinking through how you can charge for these additional services, there are a number of options you could consider, for example:
+When thinking through how you can charge for these additional services, there are a number of options you could consider.

-A coworking space is meant to be a simple and holistic solution to the complex process of renting a traditional office space.
-You don’t want to offer so many add-ons that resources are stretched and your members get confused about what the space is really offering.
+While it’s great to offer your members lots of options and open up additional revenue streams in your space, you don’t want to offer so many add-ons that resources are stretched and your members get confused about what the space is really offering.

 The key to maximizing revenue is by providing value-added services that give people reasons to choose your coworking space over other available options.